Published by Chatto & Windus

 Christopher Kissane, The Guardian

-So far, Sitopia has been translated into Dutch, French, Italian and Polish.
+Sitopia has been translated into Dutch, French, Italian, Polish, Spanish, Korean, Chinese (Taiwan) and Czech.

 Click on the images below for